soffes/blog/published/2009-06-06-why-i-do-not-profit-share/why-i-do-not-profit-share.markdown

+---
-# Why I Do Not Profit Share
+title: Why I Do Not Profit Share
+categories: freelance
+---

 As a freelancer, I get a lot of people pitch me ideas they want me to work on.
 On average, I get one of these ideas pitched to me every two days.
 This is great.
 I am always looking for something to work on.